roadrunner-server/roadrunner-docs/docs/en/plugins/tcp.md

 # Plugins — TCP

-The RoadRunner TCP plugin allows you to handle TCP requests seamlessly alongside HTTP requests.
-By leveraging this plugin, you can create custom servers such as an SMTP server, and proxy TCP requests directly to PHP workers for processing.
+The RoadRunner TCP plugin helps you handle TCP requests.
+You can use this plugin to make your own servers like an SMTP server, and send TCP requests directly to PHP workers for handling.

 ## Principle of work